NREL/openfast-turbine-models/IEA-scaled/NREL-2.8-127/README.md

 # NREL-2.8-127
-2.8 MW turbine with 127 m diameter rotor
+2.8 MW turbine with 127 m diameter rotor, default hub height is 89 m

 WISDEM model redesigned with new WisdemInterface and current software stack: